rmccrear/codex-lv3-may-2025/week8/function-practice/vitest-levels/vitest-lv-42.md

 Vitest will execute the full suite once and print a table showing statements, branches, functions, and lines covered.
 The report also lands in the `coverage/` directory if you want to inspect the HTML output.

-### Step 3: Review your results
+### Step 4: Review your results

 - Look for rows that fall below your target percentage and add tests to improve them
 - Rerun `npm run test:coverage` after writing new tests to confirm the numbers move in the right direction

-**Try it:** Add the script, run coverage, and note any functions that still need tests before moving on.
+**Try it:** Install the reporter, add the script, run coverage, and note any functions that still need tests before moving on.

 ---